 You must give back to your followers once and a while or you’ll turn into a Larry.

-Using social media to give back in the form of content your followers are interested in (because it’s not “buy this”, “now buy that”, “now buy this in red”), will actually boost engagement.
+Using social media to give back in the form of content your followers are interested in (because they’re not interested in: “buy this”, “now buy that”, “now buy this in the color red”), will actually boost engagement.

 And what happens when people share your content…or like, or comment or click?
 It starts showing up in more people’s feeds.